10 Lead Generating Strategies for Small Business

 - Publish a blog

 A blog can feature articles, videos, podcasts, infographics, galleries, or any combination.
-Do some research.
-Find out what your customers’ pain points are, their challenges, then come up with topics that help them solve their problems.
-The point is to create content that provides the answers to their questions.
-In doing so, you establish yourself as an expert voice and thought leader in your industry.
-Be sure to learn and apply the SEO techniques that will improve your search rankings.
-A consistently good blog can move you significantly higher in search results.
+The point is to create content that provides the answers to the questions customers search for.
+Learn and apply the SEO techniques that will improve your search rankings.

 - Guest post on relevant websites